 In April 2006, the first, and to date only, grizzly-polar bear hybrid found in the wild was killed by a sport hunter at Banks Island, Northwest Territories, Canada.
 A DNA test conducted by Wildlife Genetics International in British Columbia confirmed that it was a hybrid, with the mother a polar bear and the father a grizzly.
 You can see pictures and read about hybrids here.

-You have read this article Animals with the title Polar Bears.
-You can bookmark this page URL http://lettersfromladygodiva.blogspot.com/2007/01/polar-bears.html.
+with the title Polar Bears.
+You can bookmark this page URL https://lettersfromladygodiva.blogspot.com/2007/01/polar-bears.html.
 Thanks!